vermilion00/PSoC-Course/README.md

 # PSoC-Course

-Unfortunately, long comments disrupt the formatting of the complete code .doc files.
-I'll attempt to go over and correct those issues, but they are hard to read at the moment.
+Unfortunately, long comments disrupt the formatting of the complete code .doc files, making them hard to read at the moment.
+I've added README files to every Exercise containing to complete code.
+Download them to view the full code in proper formatting instead.